ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

     - Verification.
 (Identifying the user accessing what.)
     - Transformation.
 (Augmenting what the user can do.)
     - Processing.
 (How the data gets transferred securely.)
-- When is it appropriate to use component state vs `ReduxJS` store?
+- When is it appropriate to use component state VS `ReduxJS` store?
   - If a component just needs to display data and can receive data from a parent, use `ReduxJS` store.
   - Otherwise if it needs the state, use component state.